Probing holographic flat bands at finite density: Probing the holographic phases by conductivity

-The DC conductivity in the nematic phase shows an anisotropic behavior when the chemical potential is tuned at a low enough temperature, as explicitly shown in Fig.~\ref{fig:DCconductivity}(a).
+The DC conductivity in the nematic phase exhibits an anisotropic behavior when the chemical potential is tuned at a low enough temperature, as explicitly shown in Fig.~\ref{fig:DCconductivity}(a).
 Notably, the conductivities along the two principal directions show a non-monotonic behavior as functions of the chemical potential.
 This is in contrast to the temperature-dependent behavior at fixed chemical potential, see Fig.~\ref{fig:DCconductivity}(b).
-In the low temperature limit the conductivity shows a very strong anisotropy, as expected in the nematic phase, Fig.~\ref{fig:ACconductivities1}(b).
+In the low temperature limit the conductivity shows a very strong anisotropy, as expected in the nematic phase.
 As the temperature or the chemical potential approach the critical value for the transition to the Lifshitz phase, the conductivity becomes isotropic.

-Considering now the full dependence of the conductivities with the frequency, we notice that in one direction a Drude-like peak appears, while the orthogonal one displays a depletion, see Fig. \ref{fig:ACconductivities1}(a).
-As the temperature increases, the conductivity smoothens up, and the Drude weight thereby diminishes.
+Considering now the full dependence of the conductivities with the frequency, we notice that in one direction a Drude-like peak in the electrical conductivity $\sigma$ appears, while the orthogonal one displays a depletion, see Fig. \ref{fig:ACconductivities1}.
+As the temperature increases, the electrical conductivity smoothens up, and the Drude weight thereby diminishes.
 In the direction developing the Drude-like peak, the conductivity also features stronger oscillations as a function of the frequency.
 A possible explanation for these oscillations could be the appearance of poles in the current-current correlator close to the real $\omega$ axis (long lived excitations).
 As the temperature increases the poles approach the imaginary $\omega$ axis getting further away from the real $\omega$ axis, therefore displaying the so called zipper mechanism \cite{Sachdev:2012qgh,Ren:2021rhx}.
+Hence in our model the finite-frequency electrical conductivity seems to be controlled by the pole structure of the corresponding correlators hiding any imprint of the intermediate Lifshitz behavior shown by the geometry.
+Regarding the thermal conductivity $\kappa$, its imaginary part remains almost isotropic in the nematic phase, while its real part deviates from isotropy at high and low frequencies.